fattah247/UpTimePulse/README.md

 - Select the Prometheus data source
 - Import

+## Persistence Notes
+Prometheus and Grafana are now configured with PVCs so data and dashboards survive restarts.
+If you redeploy the Pods, your metrics history and Grafana settings should remain.

 ## Troubleshooting Notes
 This section captures the main issues we hit while running the ping-agent and how we resolved them.